NuLink-network/docs/product/file_sharing_Dapp.md

 # NuLink File Sharing Dapp

 ## Overview
 NuLink File Sharing Dapp is the entrypoint for data sharing users to manage the private file and handle the authorization request.
 Access NuLink File Sharing Dapp [here](https://filetransfer.nulink.org/).

 ## Initialization: Connect Agent and Log in
 Before using NuLink File Sharing Dapp, please click agent button to connect NuLink-agent.
 How to register and use NuLink-agent please refer to [this link](https://docs.nulink.org/products/nulink_agent).

  ![image](../miscellaneous/img/login.png)

 After connecting, user can access the NuLink File Sharing Dapp.
-It includes three pages: Discover page, User Center page and Notification page.
+It includes five pages: Discover page, Faucet page, Ranking page, User Center page and Notification page.

 ## Discover Page
 Click on the discover button to access discover page.
 In this page, user can view and search the file uploaded in the NuLink network.

 ![image](../miscellaneous/img/discover.png)